Promoting excellence in education for the future of architecture

 Education of present and future architects is critical to AIA's vision to drive positive change through the power of design.
 Academic research is equally important and is a keystone linking academia and practice.

 We collaborate with college faculty, students, administrators, practitioners, and collateral organizations to support research and prepare future architects for the workforce.
-We also pool our resources with the architectural collateral organizations ACSA, NAAB, NCARB, AIAS and others to provide scholarships, educational programming, research opportunities and more.
+We also pool our resources with architectural collateral organizations ACSA, NAAB, NCARB, AIAS and others to provide scholarships, educational programming, research opportunities and more.